The benefits of fish oil are many. If your mother was anything like mine, every time fish was for dinner, you heard her say:

-Fish oil has been known to help brain function, but what else is fish oil beneficial for?
+Fish oil has been known to help brain function, but what are other fish oil benefits?

 Here is a guide to some of the possible benefits for you taking this popular omega-3 supplement.

 Containing the omega-3 fatty acids DHA and EPA, fish oils have been scientifically studied for their potential to benefit the body in many ways.
-Here’s a roundup of what science says fish oil supplements are good for.
+Here’s a roundup of what science says are the benefits of fish oil.

 According to the American Heart Association, cardiovascular disease affects over 93 million adults – to put that into perspective, that is one in three of the population.
 They recommend omega-3 fatty acid supplements high in triglycerides, such as fish oil, for sufferers of coronary artery disease.
 1 2

 Fish oil studies have proven to lower triglycerides, a type of fat (lipid) in your blood that is attributed to a higher risk of heart disease.
 3

 Fish oil studies have also noted other cardiovascular benefits of omega-3 in fish oils – in particular, survival rates for those who had suffered heart attacks.
 A study of individuals who had previously suffered a heart attack supplemented for six months with a high dosage of omega-3 fish oil.
 The outcome showed a significant improvement in the overall functioning of the heart.
 4